Copyright © 2019 SYDNEY SCHUSTER — All Rights Reserved

 Did Etsy reverse the bogus charges?
 Lol!
 No. It applied a store credit to sellers’ Etsy payment accounts — minus 8.5% in “sales” fees on the credit card charges and 5% for the checking account withdrawals.
 Sellers’ “refunds” could be used only to pay Etsy fees.
 Their bank accounts remained empty and credit card accounts overcharged.

-Sellers couldn’t recover the remaining cash because Etsy stopped ALL legit funds transfers from their Etsy payment accounts to their banks, repeatedly; transfers were still being reversed and/or canceled as of February 27, including normal deposits by sellers whose bank accounts weren’t tapped.
+Sellers couldn’t recover the remaining cash because Etsy stopped ALL legit funds transfers from their Etsy payment accounts to their banks, repeatedly; transfers were still being reversed and/or canceled as of February 27, including normal deposits by sellers whose bank accounts weren’t robbed.

 More Fun!
 The dollar amounts Etsy stole would’ve been exponentially greater had many charges and withdrawals not bounced.
 Some sellers were hit up to a dozen times.

 Even if we cut Etsy some slack and chalk everything up to a sprawling, tragic yet ultimately profitable error, the company still needs to address what one seller called “forcing [sellers] to deal with the consequences because Etsy doesn’t want to pay the fees associated with a reversal.”
 Chargeback fees range from $25 to $100 per transaction.
+(Eventually Etsy did so — by forcing sellers to sign NDAs in exchange for reimbursement.)

 Because this assholery started on the Friday before a federal holiday, sellers initially were told they’d have to wait until February 19 for their refunds because of the three-day banking blackout, during which time Etsy had access to their cash and they didn’t.
 Then on February 19, Etsy’s website was down for half the day.